 Recently, my sweet kindergartener, Turkey Burger, made a bad choice at school.
 To protect her privacy (hehe), I won’t go into details.
 It shocked the heck out of us!
-By the end of the week, I had gained some perspective, but in the moment, I was kind of freaking out.
 I also have the experience of being the 3rd grade teacher making that uncomfortable phone call or filing that online report.
 So I absolutely know both sides of the bad-day-at-school coin.
 I hope my perspective can help you figure out what to do when your kid gets in trouble at school.

 This post contains affiliate links, which means I may earn a small commission from your clicks.
 Check out my full disclosure here.